London strips Uber of license and brands the firm 'not fit and proper'

-LONDON — Uber is set to lose its license to operate in London from next month after local regulators ruled it was not a “not fit and proper” business.
+LONDON — Uber is set to lose its license to operate in London from next month after local regulators ruled it was not a “fit and proper” business.

 The San Francisco-based company will not have its current permit renewed when it expires in eight days’ time, Transport for London (TfL) announced.